KennyDblD/KennyDblD.Github.io/index.md

 GROUP BY Function • HAVING/DISTINCT Function • ORDER BY Function • COUNT Function • AVG Function •  CASE WHEN Functions • JOIN Function
 <br /><br />

-💡Explored the Average length of stay in the hospital. <br>
+⚕️Explored the Average length of stay in the hospital. <br>
-💡Identifyed the medical specialties with the highest average procedure orders <br>
+⚕️Identifyed the medical specialties with the highest average procedure orders <br>
-💡Investigated the correlation between the quantity of procedures administered to a patient and the duration of their hospital stay.<br>
+⚕️Investigated the correlation between the quantity of procedures administered to a patient and the duration of their hospital stay.<br>
-💡Investigated whether race influences the level of care received.
+⚕️Investigated whether race influences the level of care received.

 ---